-- Feedvisor: Very expensive algorithmic repricer that optimizes your margin by trying to win the Buy Box most of the time and taking into account other factors that affect who wins the Buy Box aside from price.
-Unlike any other repricer, it will raises your price (again, within limits) if you can still win the Buy Box despite the higher price.
+- Feedvisor: Very expensive algorithmic repricer that optimizes your margin by trying to win the Buy Box most of the time and takes into account other factors that affect who wins the Buy Box aside from price.
+Unlike any other repricer, it will raise your price (again, within limits) if you can still win the Buy Box despite the higher price.
 It also has a bunch of other great reporting and tools.

-Keep track of your Amazon vs. non-Amazon inventory and know when to reorder from suppliers
+Keep track of your Amazon vs. non-Amazon inventory and know when to reorder from suppliers.

 - Stitch Labs: Great integration of sales and inventory when selling across multiple channels, like a BigCommerce site and Amazon.

-- RestockPro: Simple, but accurate and customizable methods for knowing where your Amazon inventory is, how much it is worth and when you need to reorder more.
+- RestockPro: Simple but accurate and customizable methods for knowing where your Amazon inventory is, how much it is worth and when you need to reorder more.

 Keep your product and seller reviews frequent and positive.